ArtBlocks/artblocks-docs/minter-suite/minting-philosophy.md

 This is a rule that is implemented by some NFT projects, and is intended to prevent bots from minting a large number of generative art pieces.
 However, this rule is not effective, because bots are able to mint a large number of generative art pieces by submitting multiple transactions to the network's pending transaction pool.

 Additionally, most implementations of this rule prevent minting from smart contracts, which is harmful to collectors that want to mint from multi-sig wallets.
 Other solutions require collectors to pay for additional gas fees for on-chain storage to support the rule's logic, which is also harmful to collectors.

+In the end, this rule is not effective, harms less-technical and/or security-conscious collectors, and is therefore was abandoned.

 ### Low, fixed prices favor bots